Color TV-Game: Color TV-Game Block Kuzushi (1979)

+Computer TV-Game (1980)

-The final console, the Computer TV Game, was released in 1980.
-Because dedicated consoles were decreasing in popularity, the Computer TV Game was only produced in limited quantities, making it extremely rare.
+The final console, the Computer TV-Game, was released on December 12, 1980.
+Because dedicated consoles were decreasing in popularity, the Computer TV-Game was only produced in limited quantities, making it extremely rare.
 Miyamoto again designed the system's white-colored casing and the packaging.
 It was produced internally.
 Computer TV-Game contains a version of Computer Othello, and is built around an original Computer Othello arcade system board.
 This makes it an arcade-perfect rendition, an uncommon sight during the early 1980s.
 The entire Color TV-Game series was discontinued in favor of the Family Computer in 1983, a cartridge-based system with a library of hundreds of games.
-Nintendo sold millions of the Famicom, and its international counterpart, the Nintendo Entertainment System, and solidified the company's presence in the video game hardware market.
+Nintendo sold millions of the Famicom and its international counterpart, the Nintendo Entertainment System, and solidified the company's presence in the video game hardware market.